 - no budget

-- dealing with outages on an ad-hoc basis with no method or process for approaching incidents (which puts services at high risk of failing to meet customer and partner SLAs)
+- dealing with outages on an ad-hoc basis with no method or process for approaching incidents (then finding that services are at high risk of failing to meet customer and partner SLAs)

-- placing the onus of platform, observability instrumentation, and incident response on developers for their respective services (but then finding that they are spending too much time on this)
+- making developers responsible for platform, observability, and incident response on developers for their respective services (but then finding that they are spending too much time on this)

-The above are a few problematic steps that lead to a natural progression toward a fully-fledged SRE team.
+The above are problematic steps that lead to a natural progression toward a fully-fledged SRE team.

 I’ve outlined these steps in the image below:

-Critical factors in starting a successful SRE team from scratch
+Critical factors before starting a successful software reliability function

-With an average salary expectation of $130,000+ in the US, you need a sizeable budget to hire a number of reasonably experienced Site Reliability Engineers.
+With an average salary expectation of $130,000+ in the US, you need a sizeable budget to hire several reasonably experienced Site Reliability Engineers.

 The salary expectation is usually lower in other countries including Western Europe, but due to the rarity of the role and scope of work, is still likely to exceed what you’d pay a developer.

-- Guardrails allowing for fast, but reliable rollouts
+- Implement guardrails allowing for fast but reliable rollouts

 - Disseminate best practices to developers